voidfiles/ci-presentation/presentation.md

 # All Day: What I knew

-- 3 audiences: readers, publishers and editors
+- 3 audiences: readers, publishers, and editors
 - Distinct product for each audience
 - Expected a large number of readers
-- 0 existing infrastructure
+- No existing infrastructure
 - 1 engineer (me)

 <div class="notes">